xregistry/spec/endpoint/spec.md

 As discussed in [CloudEvents Registry overview](../cloudevents/spec.md), endpoints are supersets of
-[message definition groups](../message/spec.md#message-definition-groups) and MAY contain inlined definitions.
-Therefore, the RESOURCE level in the meta-model for the Endpoint Registry are likewise `definitions` as defined in the [message catalog specification](../message/spec.md).
+[message definition groups](../message/spec.md#message-definition-groups) and MAY contain inlined messages.
+Therefore, the RESOURCE level in the meta-model for the Endpoint Registry are likewise `messages` as defined in the [message catalog specification](../message/spec.md).

 The resource model for endpoints can be found in [model.json](model.json).